Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: Introduction

-Our goal in the present article is to take up these issues, exploring in greater depth the propagation of certain non-plane wave solutions to Maxwell's equations (in particular e.g.~Airy wave solutions) in both flat and conformally flat curved spacetimes.
-We find that the effective velocity of such signals (\emph{nota bene}: we will clarify different salient senses of wave velocity in what follows) need not be $c$ and that such solutions need not propagate along null geodesics; indeed, more than this, we find that the information encoded in the signals associated with such solutions can be substantially non-local.
-Having established these results, we then turn to their conceptual-philosophical-foundational significance---which, in brief, we take to be the following: (i) one should not \emph{assume} that all electromagnetic waves generated in the cosmos are localised plane wave packages (for why, indeed, should this be the case?); thus, (ii) one cannot \emph{assume} that signals reaching us from the cosmos arrive with a particular velocity (namely, $c$), that they are effectively travelling on null geodesics, and that they encode local information regarding their sources; therefore (iii) astrophysicists and cosmologists should be wary about making such assumptions in their inferences from obtained data---for to do so may lead to incorrect inferences regarding the nature of our universe.
+Having established these results, we then turn to their conceptual significance---which, in brief, we take to be the following: (i) one should not assume that the part of electromagnetic waves from outer space that is subject to detection is localised onto null trajectories; therefore (ii) astrophysicists and cosmologists should at least be wary about making such assumptions in their inferences from obtained data, for to do so may lead to incorrect inferences regarding the nature of our universe.

 The structure of this article is as follows.
 In \S\ref{s2}, we present the relevant background on waves and their velocities.
-In \S\ref{s3}, we present a historical warm-up case regarding the unexpected behaviour of non-plane wave solutions to the Maxwell equations---namely, the case of the so-called Slepian wave.
-In \S\ref{s4}, we consider more generally non-plane wave solutions to the Maxwell equations in both Minkowski and cosmological FLRW spacetimes, taxonomising different ways in which non-null or non-local propagation might arise.
+In \S\ref{s4}, we consider more generally non-plane wave solutions to the Maxwell equations in both Minkowski and cosmological FLRW spacetimes, taxonomising different ways in which non-null propagation of part of the wave might arise.
 In \S\ref{s5}, we focus in particular upon Airy solutions to the Maxwell equations in Minkowski and FLRW, and explore the propagation behaviour of these solutions.
-In \S\ref{s6}, we discuss the philosophical and conceptual upshots of these results \emph{vis-\`{a}-vis}, \emph{inter alia}, empirical underdetermination of light signals received in astronomy and cosmology and the theory-dependence of observation.
+In \S\ref{s6}, we discuss the conceptual upshots of these results \emph{vis-\`{a}-vis}, among others, empirical underdetermination of light signals received in astronomy and cosmology and the theory-dependence of observation.